Outdoor Space That Actually Gets Used

 Yes.
 Built-in benches, planters, and post-cap lighting can be integrated during construction.
 Wiring for low-voltage lights is easier to install before the decking goes down.

-If you are ready to add outdoor living space to your Athens home, Don Kittle Construction can meet on-site to review your yard layout, discuss material choices, and walk through what size and style of deck will work best for how you use your property.
+If you are ready to add outdoor living space to your Athens and Winder, GA, home, Don Kittle Construction can meet on-site to review your yard layout, discuss material choices, and walk through what size and style of deck will work best for how you use your property.
 Reach out to start planning your project.